 The following information is published in accordance with s 170(3) of the Senior Courts Act 2016.

 (a) The Court will endeavour to deliver judgment in an appeal within six months from the last day of the hearing (or of the last hearing if there are more than one) or from the date of receipt of the last submission, if submissions are made after the hearing.
 However, this will not always be possible and the actual delivery time will depend on the degree of complexity of the issues that arise in the appeal and the other demands on the time of the judges who heard the appeal.
 On occasion the Court may advise the parties at or after the hearing that the judgment will take longer than six months to deliver due to the complexity of the issues or other pressing matters of the Court.
+The six month period does not include Court vacations.
 The Court expects that about 80% of such judgments will be delivered within this indicative delivery time.

-(b) The Court will endeavour to deliver judgment in an application for leave to appeal or any other proceeding before the Court that is not an appeal within one month from the date of the hearing (in respect of an application for which the Court has conducted a hearing) or from the date of receipt of the last submission (in respect of an application that the Court has dealt with on the papers).
-This period does not include the month of January.
+(b) The Court will endeavour to deliver judgment in an application for leave to appeal or any other proceeding before the Court that is not an appeal within two months from the date of the hearing (in respect of an application for which the Court has conducted a hearing) or from the date of receipt of the last submission (in respect of an application that the Court has dealt with on the papers).
+The two-month period does not include Court vacations.
 The Court expects that about 90% of such judgments will be delivered within this indicative delivery time.

-If a litigant or lawyer wishes to obtain information about the status of a reserved judgment in the Supreme Court in relation to a proceeding in which he or she has an interest, then an inquiry should be made to the Registrar by letter or email the Supreme Court.
+If a litigant or lawyer wishes to obtain information about the status of a reserved judgment in the Supreme Court in relation to a proceeding in which he or she has an interest, then an inquiry should be made to the Registrar by letter or email to SupremeCourt.SupremeCourt@justice.govt.nz.
 The inquirer should include the following details in the letter or email of inquiry: